 MY STORY IS MY FLAG

-My Story Is My Flag was an intensive three week project, in collaboration with Interface Gallery and the Oakland International High School community, to create a series of public banner pieces that spoke of the experiences of this uniquely diverse student population’s transient histories.
-The project was designed to encourage students to speak of their immigrant and everyday experiences by learning about vexillology and through design, research, materials, color, storytelling and social media while learning valuable technical and conceptual skills.
+My Story Is My Flag was an intensive three-week project, facilitated with Interface Gallery and the Oakland International High School community, to create a series of public banner pieces that spoke of the experiences of this uniquely diverse student population’s transient histories.
+I designed the project to encourage students to speak of their immigrant and everyday experiences through vexillology by using design, research, materials, color theory, storytelling and social media.

 Special thanks to: Interface Gallery, Sadie Barnette, Temescal Business Improvement District, all of our donors.